bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Ownership means understanding your role within the project and how your work impacts the overall goals.
 It’s about taking initiative, being accountable, and committing to delivering real value.

 - **Clarify roles and responsibilities:** Clearly define what you are expected to do.
 Understand the scope of your tasks and how these tasks align with the wider project goals.
 If you’re not sure, ask!
-- **Set clear objectives:** Ensure you understand the project’s aims and your role in achieving them.
+- **Set clear objectives:** Make sure you understand the project’s aims and your role in achieving them.
 Break down big goals into smaller, actionable steps to make progress measurable and manageable.
 For example, if the project goal is to launch a new feature, set objectives for design, development, testing, and deployment phases.
+- **Identify the Directly Responsible Individuals (DRIs):** Assign a DRI for each key component of the project.
+A DRI is the person accountable for the successful completion of a specific task or deliverable, ensuring there is clear ownership and no ambiguity about who is in charge.

 Tips and techniques: